tarsil/saffier/docs/queries/secrets.md

 `load_recursive()` is useful when the secret query masked foreign-key relations and you want to reload the full related graph before dumping it again.

+For a single model instance, `await user.load()` is enough to restore the masked scalar fields before serializing again.

 Removing the flag has no issue since you can add it back at any given time but the best way it would be by simply not calling `exclude_secrets` at all since the flag `secret=True` is only used for that